 Lots of channel choice

 Whether you choose to take Virgin TV and broadband, or just TV, or go for the three-in-one bundle with a phone line too, there are lots of flexible options and channel choice to suit most tastes.
-Virgin is one of only two subscription TV providers to offer standalone TV (Sky is the other), as BT, EE and TalkTalk require you to take broadband and line rental too.
+Virgin is one of only two subscription TV providers to offer standalone TV (Sky is the other), as BT, EE and TalkTalk require you to take broadband too.

 Selection of optional extras

 If you fancy extra specialist channels, there are several options to bump up your TV plan for an extra monthly fee or opt for a package that includes them as standard.
 We’re talking BT Sport, Sky Sports and Sky Movies, plus a collection of Asian channels, kids' channels, individual sports channels like MUTV and adult channels.

 If you choose to take a TiVo box with your subscription, you’ll be able to pause, rewind and record live TV, and recover anything you accidentally delete.
 You’ll also get access to TV on demand and catch up programming to watch shows and films whenever you want, and lots of search options to find what you’re after.
 You can buy extra set-top boxes to access your content in different rooms, or use the Virgin TV Anywhere app to watch your favourite shows on computers and mobile devices, wherever you’ve got a wi-fi connection.